chubin/cheat.sh/doc/standalone.md

 To use cheat.sh offline, you need to:

-1. Install local script,
+1. Download cht.sh script,
+2. Run standalone install command,
-2. Fetch its data sources.
+3. Fetch data sources.

 If you already have the cht.sh cli client locally, you can use it for the standalone installation.